UA

 Platform advantages:

-Philosophy of use:
+Philosophy of employment:

-"A drone is not yogurt—it has no expiration date"
+"A drone is not yogurt — it has no expiration date"

 1. Detection of enemy forces — reconnaissance of positions, movements, mapping of fortifications